Commitments and Contingencies

-In 2021, a discrepancy was identified in the service agreement with one of the Company’s health plans resulting in a renegotiation of the agreement.
-As of the date of issuance of this Form 10-Q, the renegotiation was in process.
-The Company has determined it is reasonably possible that resolution of this discrepancy will result in a payment to the health plan of approximately $10.6 million.
-This contingent liability was reflected in the Company’s financial statements presented in the 2021 Form 10-K. In the fourth quarter of 2021 during the Predecessor Period, the Company recorded a $3.6 million reduction in operating revenue and a $7.0 million charge to operating expense to account for amounts not previously recorded
+In the fourth quarter of 2021, a discrepancy was identified in the service agreement with one of the Company’s health plans resulting in a renegotiation of the agreement.
+As of the date of the filing of this Annual Report on Form 10-K, the renegotiation was in process.
+The Company has determined it is probable that resolution of this discrepancy will result in an additional payment to the health plan of approximately $10.6 million.
+This contingent liability is reflected in the Company’s financial statements presented in this Annual Report on Form 10-K. In the Predecessor Period of 2021, the Company recorded a $3.6 million reduction in operating revenue and a $7.0 million charge to operating expense to account for amounts not previously recorded.

 The healthcare industry is subject to numerous laws and regulations of Federal, state, and local governments.
 These laws and regulations include, but are not limited to, matters of licensure, accreditation, government healthcare program participation requirements, reimbursement for patient services, and Medicare / Medicaid Fraud, Waste and Abuse Prevention.
 Recently, government activity has increased with respect to investigations and allegations concerning possible violations of Fraud, Waste and Abuse statutes and regulations by healthcare providers.
 Violations of these laws and regulations could result in expulsion from government healthcare programs together with imposition of significant fines and penalties as well as significant repayment for patient services billed.